Enforce AI policy.

 • Canadian-hosted infrastructure

-One administrator.
-One afternoon.
-Nothing deployed to employees.
-Success criteria agreed in writing before day one.
-Real traffic.
-If the pilot doesn't meet your criteria, we'll tell you why.
+One administrator sets it up in an afternoon, nothing deployed to employees.
+Criteria agreed in writing before day one; if the pilot doesn't meet them, we tell you why.

 Ready to see what Mandate produces